 My gramma, Sarah Ann Lee, affectionately known as Sally, was born on December 7, 1922.
 Her father, Joseph, was 26, and her mother, Ellen (née Plant), was 30.

 She was born in MELTHAM-MILLS (now just called Meltham), Yorkshire, England.
+The town and civil parish is within the Metropolitan Borough of Kirklees, in West Yorkshire, England.
 It lies in the Holme Valley, below Wessenden Moor, four and a half miles south-west of Huddersfield on the edge of the Peak District National Park.
-The population assessed at the 2011 Census was 8,534 The chapelry comprises parts of the townships of Meltham and Honley.
+The population assessed at the 2011 Census was 8,534.
+The chapelry comprises parts of the townships of Meltham and Honley.

 I’ve located her birth registration in England & Wales, Civil Registration Marriage Index, 1916-2005, for births registered the first quarter of 1923.
-I have not been able to locate her actual birth record as of yet.
-I need to confirm her actual year of birth as there is a discrepancy from what I have been told i.e. 1922 and the historical records confirming her registration in 1923.
+I have not been able to locate her actual birth record as of yet (in the records).
+I need to confirm her actual year of birth as there is a discrepancy from what I have been told i.e., 1922 and the historical records confirming her registration in 1923.

-She married Benjamin Richards on June 20, 1945, in Agbrigg, Yorkshire, England, at the age of 22 while Benny was there on military service during WWII.
+She married Benjamin “Benny” Richards on June 20, 1945, in Agbrigg, Yorkshire, England, at the age of 22 while he was there on military service during WWII.

-As we know, Gramma was a war bride.
+As we know, gramma Sally was a war bride.
 She arrived at Pier 21 in Halifax in 1946, which is Canada’s equivalent to the USA’s Ellis Island in New York.
-I was able to locate her in the Canadian Wives Bureau records and have just have written to the Department of Immigration for a true copy of her arrival documents, which will likely contain the passenger log and her Canadian naturalization documentation.
+I was able to locate her in the Canadian Wives Bureau records.
+I will need to write to the Department of Immigration for a true copy of her arrival documents, which will likely contain the passenger log and her Canadian naturalization documentation.

-I understand she that took the train from Halifax, NS to Mattawa, ON where Grampa met her and they carried on to Témiscaming QC by train (there were no roads leading into town at that time) to live with Lina (Angelina – Benny’s mother/Sally’s M-I-L) in Lumsden.
+I understand she that took the train from Halifax, NS to Mattawa, Ontario where Grampa met her, and they carried on to Témiscaming Québec by train (there were no roads leading into town at that time) to live with Lina (Angelina – Benny’s mother/Sally’s M-I-L) in Lumsden.
 This was stated in documentation twice.
-Once in Benny’s military records on discharge and in Sally’s document from the Canadian Archives which I obtained earlier this week.
+Once in Benny’s military records on discharge and in Sally’s document from the Canadian Archives which I obtained earlier from the national archives in Ottawa.